charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 ## Integrating COS Lite with Charmed Kubernetes

-Switch to your charmed-kubernetes model:
+Switch to your charmed-kubernetes model (if you forgot the name of your model, you can run `juju models` to see a list of available models):

 ```
 juju switch <charmed-kubernetes-model>